NicolasBrg/NBPresents/README.md

 	"ServerName": "",                   // Your license name will be saved here, please do not edit this line manually.
 	"LicenceKey": "",                   // Your license key will be saved here, please do not edit this line manually.
 	"ServerId": 0,                      // This is the license server ID, please do not edit it alone, this is a backup option to act quickly in case of server downtime.
-	"SecondsAutoBackupInterval": 300    // The time in seconds between each automatic save of the players' progress.
+	"SecondsAutoBackupInterval": 300,   // The time in seconds between each automatic save of the players' progress.
+	"DisplayDeveloperHead": true,	    // Shows or hides the developer's head in the present menu.
+	"IgnoreWarning": false,		    // Ignore all warning.
+	"ViewFullError": false		    // Display complete error if an error occured during opening config file.
 }
 ```